-Your value proposition is the primary reason a prospect should buy your product or service.
-It’s not a slogan or catch phrase, but a promise of value to be delivered.
-It should determine the very business you are in, which customers you seek, why your destination is unique and what your Destination Marketing Organization (DMO) will do to improve their experiences in return for their business.
+Your UVP should determine the very business you are in, which customers you seek, why your destination is unique and what your destination organization will do to improve their experiences in return for their business.

 Elements of a good value proposition

 Crafting a value proposition can be intimidating because you’re trying to state what differentiates your product/service from your competitors, ideally in 10 words or less.
-It requires substantial reflection on what is unique about your destination and services.
+It calls for substantial reflection on what is unique about your destination and services.